 Obtain & Administer Measures

-ASCQ-Me® measures are available as “respondent ready” PDFs and in numerous administration platforms.
+ASCQ-Me® measures are available in numerous digital administration platforms and as “respondent ready” PDFs for paper-based administration.

 • REDCap: a secure web application for building and managing online surveys.
 Learn more>>